gmp26/sources/resources/contributing/index.md

 id: (optional = can omit if same as filename and url)
 title: (optional) but may be identified by resource type
 layout: resource (but some resources will have special layouts)
+source: a key into sources.yaml indexing some acknowledgment.
+Currently NRICH, CamAss, or UKMT.
+sourceUrl: An associated url from the source. e.g. http://nrich.maths.org/785?mobile=1.
 author: (optional.
 If more than one, make it a yaml list)
 date: (of first publication - this should be automated soon)
 clearance: 0 (a number which determines who sees your resource, go with 0 for now)